 News, Issues, and Initiatives

-The United States extended its memorandum of understanding to continue protecting the rich archaeological heritage of Cambodia.
+The United States extended its memorandum of understanding to continue protecting the rich archaeological heritage of China.

 DNA research from the AIA-supported site of Hoyo Negro makes important connections between the earliest settlers of the Americas and modern Native Americans.

 Download the Program's 2014 Annual Report to learn about its many accomplishments and initiatives this past year.